For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Past Speculative Moments

 2017 marked the first serious flippening discussion.
-Ethereum’s price surged from around $10 to nearly $1,400.
-Market cap ratios narrowed dramatically.
+The price of Ethereum increased from about $10 to almost $1,400.
+Market capitalisation ratios significantly shrank.
 Public sentiment peaked as smart contracts captured imagination.

 The gap closed to roughly 80% at its tightest point.
 Then the 2018 bear market reversed momentum.
 Bitcoin reasserted dominance as prices crashed.